I cannot absorb B12 from food and I will require injections for life.

 Come to our conference.
 Read about 2017 events here.

 Spread the word.
 If you’ve found information and resources on the site useful, please feel free to share it and don’t forget to credit the website.
 Working together will help transform patients’ lives and make huge savings for both GP practices and the NHS.

 You’ll find a wealth of information here.
 My website will always be free from external advertising and promotions of oral supplements.

 It’s not a registered charity and it doesn’t get funding: It’s a FREE information hub and a social enterprise.

-To date, I have funded everything personally – investing my time and energy into it because I feel so passionately about raising awareness of this condition.
-While I hope that one day it will be self-supporting, there are ways you can help me, such as coming to events, downloading the app and crediting the website if you ‘borrow’ information from it.
+To date, me and Damian have funded everything personally, including subsidising the conferences – investing time and energy into it because we feel so passionately about raising awareness of this condition.
+While I hope that one day it will be self-supporting, there are ways you can help, such as coming to events, downloading the app and crediting the website if you ‘borrow’ information from it.

 It’s truly is a labour of love - help us keep it going.

 I’m so grateful for the support I’ve had to make the website such a valuable resource.
 Two people in particular deserve recognition for helping me provide the right information:

 Pat put me in touch with American lifesaver - Sally Pacholok R.N. whose name is synonymous with B12 deficiency worldwide.
 Sally has spent the past 30 years raising awareness of B12 deficiency and I am grateful that Sally and her husband, Dr. Jeffrey Stuart allow me to use research from their book 'Could it be B12?‘ throughout the site.
 Please also see B12awareness.org.